Take-Some-Bytes/specifications/colonialwars/pow_cwdtp.md

 it MUST close the connection immediately.
 Ping events must not have any payload.

 Upon receiving a ping, a client MUST send back a ``cwdtp::pong`` event as soon as possible.
-A server SHOULD forcefully close the connection if a pong is not sent after a set amount of time.
+A server SHOULD forcefully close the connection if a pong is not received after a set amount of time.
+That said, a client should also forcefully close the connection if a ping is not received after a set amount of time.

 ### 4.2.
 The cwdtp::pong Event
 The ``cwdtp::pong`` event MUST only be sent by a client; if a client receives a ``cwdtp::pong`` event,